open-contracting/standard/docs/schema/reference.md

 #### Unit

 The `unit` subschema allows detailed specification of the parameters and price of units that make up a line-item.
 It should be used for units of measurement only.
+A unit of measurement is a definite magnitude of a quantity, defined and adopted by convention, that is used as a standard of measurement for the same kind of quantity.
+For example weight is a physical quantity, and the kilogram can be used as a unit of measurement for weight.
 For units of presentation, use the [`ImmediateContainer` subschema](#immediatecontainer), which is used by the [`Item.immediateContainer` field](#item).

 If the [Quantities, Units, Dimensions and Data Types Ontologies](https://www.qudt.org) unit classification scheme is used, then publishers may use its CamelCase unit names, such as "SquareMile", in the `unit.name` field.